dahlke/terrasnek/CONTRIBUTING.md

 Thank you for your help or just for using `terrasnek`.

+## TODO: Nice to Have Documentation Tid-bits

-## TODO: Setting up TFE for testing
+## Setting up TFE for testing

+When running the full test suite against a TFE installation, there are several steps that must be executed ahead of time.
+With a fresh TFE installation, the steps when presented with the install UI are:

+- Set hostname
 - Upload cert and key
-- Set hostname
 - Upload license
 - Choose online
 - Set admin password